-The third sector plays a key role in helping to deliver care and support focused on the needs and wishes of individuals.
+Third Sector organisations play a key role in helping to deliver care and support focused on the needs and wishes of individuals.

 NHS West Cheshire Clinical Commissioning Group and our partners work closely with local Third Sector organisations to shape local services that support both health and wellbeing and achieve the best health outcomes for people in West Cheshire.

-The clinical commissioning group maintains strong links with local third sector infrastructure organisations Chester Voluntary Action, Ellesmere Port and Neston Association of Voluntary and Community Organisations (EPNAVCO) and Cheshire Community Action.
+To support this, the clinical commissioning group maintains strong links with local third sector infrastructure organisations Chester Voluntary Action, Ellesmere Port and Neston Association of Voluntary and Community Organisations (EPNAVCO) and Cheshire Community Action.

 We also provide grants to a number of charities, voluntary and community groups to support our work.